rmpt/citizen-card-reader/README.md

 ### CORS and HTTP header example

-By default, there's no CORS or custom header requirement, but you can tweak these configurations by setting an `application.yml` file along with the jar file.
+By default, there's no CORS or custom header requirement, but you can tweak these configurations with the `application.yml` file.

 1. Let's say you want to read some citizen card data from your webapp, running at `https://my-awesome-web-app.com`, and you want to reject any request outside this domain.